What is the social enterprise unit about?

 The social enterprise unit is an opportunity for students to create and run a real social enterprise venture.
 Students will conduct market research, create financial & marketing plans, and pitch their ideas to obtain financing.
 The pitch will follow a similar format to that used on Dragon’s Den, a TV programme where entrepreneurs present their ideas to prospective investors.

 What do businesses do?

-For 2019 the key themes are Social Enterprise, Added Value and Sustainability
+For 2019 the key themes are social enterprise, the circular economy and sustainability

 Social enterprise means applying commercial strategies to maximize social and environmental well-being.

 Circular economy – an economic system aimed at minimising waste and making the most of resources.
 This regenerative approach is in contrast to the traditional linear economy, which has a ‘take, make, dispose’ model of production. (ellenmacarthurfoundation.org)

 Sustainability means that both the production and consumption of the product do not reduce the quality of life for future generations, including the ability to produce and consume products.
 Sustainable products will have a limited effect on the environment.
 They require fewer inputs, enable recycling, and produce less waste than other types of product.

 Generating Ideas – What business will I create?
 Who will I create it with?

 - Using stickies to generate ideas